 Trade Coordination Failures Create Expensive Field Problems

-When architectural, structural, and MEP designs lack integration, site teams inherit conflict resolution responsibilities.
-This “field coordination” proves expensive and typically less efficient than resolving issues digitally during design phases.
+Lack of integration between architectural, structural, and MEP designs leads to site teams managing conflict resolution.
+Field coordination is often more expensive and less efficient than resolving issues digitally during design phases.
+Example:

-Industry data suggests that projects utilizing integrated design workflows experience 25% fewer field coordination issues and complete construction 8% faster than those relying on traditional, siloed documentation approaches.
+- These projects complete construction 8% faster than those using traditional, siloed documentation approaches.

 The Compounding Cost of Eroded Professional Trust

-Construction documents represent more than just technical drawings—they embody the professionalism of the design team.
+Construction documents represent more than just technical drawings.
+They embody the design team’s professionalism.
 Inconsistent or error-prone CDs undermine client confidence, prompting questions about fees, timelines, and partner selection.
-Rebuilding damaged trust often costs more—through time investments, fee concessions, or reputational repair—than producing accurate CDs initially.
+Rebuilding damaged trust often costs more in terms of time investment, fee concessions, or reputational repair than producing accurate CDs initially.

 Client retention studies in the AEC industry show that firms delivering consistently high-quality documentation maintain 30% higher client retention rates and generate 18% more repeat business compared to those with inconsistent CD quality.